michel1991/ocp-java-11/modulars/md/SERVICE.md

 A service is comprised of the interface, any classes the interface references, and a way to look up implementations of the interface.
 It does not include the implementation.
 This makes option A the correct answer.

+#### Which two would be best to combine into a single module?
+* A. Consumer and service locator
+* B. Consumer and service provider
+* C. Consumer and service provider interface
+* D. Service locator and service provider interface
+* E. Service locator and service provider
+* F. Service provider and service provider interface

+The consumer is generally separate ruling out options A, B, and C.
+The service provider is decoupled from the service provider interface ruling out option F.
+It is most logical to combine the service locator and service provider interface because neither has a direct reference to the service provider.
+Therefore, option D is correct.